Rapid Prototyping for UX Design

 The emphasis here is on rapid.
 Explore different states, test micro-interactions, and validate entire user flows.
 The goal here is to find pain points in your ideas and spot confusing user experiences, refining them well before development.
 In this way, your first stages of rapid prototyping become a form of research.

-The power of rapid prototyping can also be seen in the next phase of the design process, when you demo your prototype to teammates or stakeholders.
+The power of rapid prototyping can also be seen in the next phase of the design process, when you demo your prototype to teammates, stakeholders or users.
 Interactive prototypes that mimic real-life experiences have been proven to generate better feedback, earlier in the design process.
+Getting this kind of high-quality feedback is crucial in order to build good, user-centered products.

 How does rapid prototyping work?